 Stacey Shor is responsible for management of auxiliaries, volunteers, grants and donors.
 She began her career at The Cambodian Associations of Chicago teaching GED and ESL classes, providing court advocacy, outreach and gang intervention.
 During her tenure at the YMCA of the USA, she coordinated a nation-wide youth worker training and retention program and served as a consultant for youth volunteerism.
 A JCFS staff member for 15 years, she previously served as the coordinator of volunteers and as a group home childcare worker.
 She is a graduate of Northwestern University and the Alliance/University of Michigan Executive Leadership Institute.

-Beth Wyman oversees programs primarily serving people with disabilities and their families as well as programs for young children.
+Beth Wyman oversees programs primarily serving people with disabilities and their families.
+Her current focus is on expanding options in the arena of residential supports for individual with intellectual/developmental disabilities.
+Choice making and person centered practice are the foundational values that drive the provision of services and infuse her work .
 She has worked in several roles since starting with the agency in 1990, including Therapist, Clinical Supervisor, Director of SOC (a program serving at risk foster children) and Director of SASS (a program providing psychiatric screening, assessment, and linkage services).
 Beth obtained a Masters in Social Work from Loyola University of Chicago and a Bachelors in Psychology from Wheaton College.
-A pursuit of demonstrated quality of services and a commitment to partnering shape her vision and management priorities.